 Photo by Markus Spiske on Unsplash

-Since remote surveillance is problematic (no guarantee it works 100%) and limiting students’ access to information to zero during the exam is next to impossible, rethinking exam methods may be a way forward.
+One thing we have learned the past years is that remote surveillance is problematic (no guarantee it works 100%) and limiting students’ access to information to zero during the exam is next to impossible when using digital exams off campus.
+Rethinking exam methods is a way forward and digital open-book exams may be a good option.

 The open book alternative

 Open-book exams allow the students access to information from their literature, notes and could also include internet access.
 As a result, concern for students’ cheating may be limited to cooperation among students and the surveillance of students then becomes less of an issue.
 Using Urkund to check the students’ answers can then help to spot “copy paste” text and if students have copied each other’s answers.